Kalgoorlie - North

 Kalgoorlie - North has a typical household mix, with a higher-than-average median household size

 Family households account for 72.4% of all households, including 36.1% couples with children, 25.8% couples without children, and 9.3% single parent families.
 Non-family households constitute the remaining 27.6%, with lone person households at 24.4% and group households comprising 3.5%.
-The median household size is 2.6 people, which is larger than the Rest of WA average of 2.5.
+The median household size is 2.6 people, larger than the Rest of WA average of 2.5.

 Frequently Asked Questions - Households